GL(2,R) Orbit Closures in Hyperelliptic Components of Strata: Cylinder Deformations

 The combination of the previous two theorems is an engine that allows us to convert the rank of an affine invariant submanifold into geometric information that picks out a translation surface where a large dimensional subspace, the twist space, of the tangent space is geometrically meaningful.
+Recall that, given a translation surface $(X, \omega)$ belonging to a stratum $\mathcal{H}$ and with cone points $\Sigma$, the tangent space to $\strata$ at $(X, \omega)$ can be identified with the relative cohomology group $H^1(X, \Sigma; \C)$.
+Let $p$ be the projection from $H^1(X, \Sigma; \C)$ onto absolute cohomology.